Redocly/redoc/docs/quickstart/html.md

 #### Using Redocly OpenAPI CLI

-Redocly OpenAPI CLI is an open source command-line tool that includes a command for simulating an HTTP sever to provide a preview of your OpenAPI definition locally.
+Redocly OpenAPI CLI is an open source command-line tool that includes a command for simulating an HTTP server to provide a preview of your OpenAPI definition locally.

 If you have [OpenAPI CLI](https://redoc.ly/docs/cli/#installation-and-usage) installed, `cd` into your project directory and run the following command: